Fire Marshal's Office

 Emergency Planning & Preparedness

-The Fire Marshal’s Office works with businesses, medical facilities, and schools to develop & review Emergency Action Plans for their facilities.
+The Fire Marshal’s Office works with businesses, medical facilities, and schools to develop and review Emergency Action Plans for their facilities.
 This includes staff/faculty training, fire drills, and evacuation drills.

 Fire Prevention